 Another sign of our skin’s stress response mechanism, wound marks are lodged melanin production due to inflammation in the skin.
 When we wound ourselves, the body produces melanin as a concreted response of cell damage, resulting in dark spots on the surface of the skin.

 To get rid of dark spots, you need a cream for dark spots, a face cream for acne, or a face whitening cream.
 Add Pond's White Beauty Detox Cream to your daily skin routine.
 It has Vitamin B3+ and 12HSA, the most powerful spot-reduction solution ever from Pond's White Beauty.
-It's a cream that goes deep inside your skin to whiten from within and fade tough dark spots.
+It's a dark spots face cream that goes deep inside your skin to whiten from within and fade tough dark spots.

 Read more on face cream for pimples and solutions on how you can reduce the appearance of dark spots on your face or learn more about what happens beneath the skin when dark spots appear.